 Due from BSP and due from other banks are rated as high grade since these are deposited in or transacted with reputable banks which have low probability of insolvency.
-Government securities are rated as high grade since these are issued by the ROP.
+Government securities are rated as high grade since these are issued by the Republic of the Philippines.